rockstartraders/pse-cli/README.md

 ## Requirements
 - This will only work for Python version 3+ (make sure you have it installed).
-- Then Pleae Install the module.sh with sudo privilege.
+- Then Please Install the module.sh with sudo privilege.

 <br>